As seen in:

 And what if you’re writing a resume job description section for a management position with no explicit supervisor experience?
 No worries.
 You can still have experience related to management that can help you land that supervisor job.

-Here’s how to show it in the work experience section of your resume:
+Here’s how to show it in the work experience section of a resume for supervisor position:

 Customer Service Representative

 Key Qualifications & Responsibilities

-If you really have supervisory experience, it is relevant on your supervisor resume.
-If you don’t have it, don’t include it.
+This example gives relevant achievements and transferable management-related skills and responsibilities.
+Just remember, if you really have supervisory experience and supervisor duties to expose, they're relevant on your supervisor resume.
+If you don’t have them, don’t add them.
 Lying on a resume is always a bad idea.

 Pro Tip: Keep the job ad open in front of you as you create your supervisor responsibilities resume section.
 Relevance is crucial, and this way you’ll only list duties and achievements which match the job description (this is called tailoring your resume and it works miracles).

 Doesn’t matter if you’re writing a Starbucks shift supervisor resume or one for construction supervisors—a well-crafted education section is a must.

 Here’s how to list a completed degree or certificate:

 DCCCD Management Program